croservices/cro/docs/reference/cro-http-router.md

 (name and value), a single string of the form `Name: value`, or an instance of `Cro::HTTP::Header`.

 The `content` routine takes a content type and the data that should make up the body of the response.
-The data may be provided as:
+The data will be processed by a body serializer.
+The default set of body serializers in effect allow for:

-* A `Str`.
-If there is an `Accept-Charset` request header, then the encodings will be tried in order of quality preference.
-In the absence of such a header, the 'utf-8' encoding shall be used.
-The optional `enc` named parameter may be passed in order to force a particular encoding.
-The chosen encoding will be included in the response header.
+* Setting the content-type to `application/json` or any media type with the `+json` suffix, and provided a body that can be handled by `JSON::Fast`
-* A `Blob`.
-No encoding will be set in the response unless the `enc` named parameter is passed (and if it is, no validation will be done to ensure the `Blob` actually contains that encoding).
+* Providing a `Str` body, which will be encoded according to any `charset` parameter in the `content-type`
-* A `Supply`, which should emit `Str` or `Blob`.
-In this case, the response will be sent as the `Supply` emits data, using the chunked transfer encoding.
+* Providing a `Blob`, which will be used as the body
-  If `Str` will be emitted, it is **mandatory** to pass the `enc` named parameter to indicate the way the response text should be encoded.
-This is because the headers are sent prior to the body becoming available, and so no automatic inferences can be made.
-Worse, a document without an encoding will, per the HTTP specification, be considered ISO-8859-1 - which is liable to cause problems later.
-Failing to specify an `enc` parameter and then giving a `Supply` that emits `Str` values will trigger an exception, terminating the response and closing the connection.
+* Providing a `Supply`, which will be taken to mean the body will produced over time; unless a `content-length` header has been sit explicitly, then the response will be sent with the chunked transfer coding

 Therefore, a simple HTML response can be written as: